Chakib08/TensorRT-YOLOv3/README.md

 For specific software versions, see the [TensorRT Installation Guide](https://docs.nvidia.com/deeplearning/sdk/tensorrt-archived/index.html).

-1. Install the dependencies for Python.
+1. Install the dependencies for Python3 and download darknet weights and onnx models
-	-   For Python 2 users, from the root directory, run:
-	`python2 -m pip install -r requirements.txt`

-	-   For Python 3 users, from the root directory, run:
-	`python3 -m pip install -r requirements.txt`
+	`$ sh get_requirements.sh`

 ## Running the sample